fsmMLK/inkscapeLogicGates/README.md

 # logicGates
-This Inkscape extension to assist creating logic circuits symbols,

 This extension will assist you creating latches, flip-flops and logic gates following the 'distinctive shape' of IEEE Std 91/91a-1991 standard in [Inkscape](https://inkscape.org/).